Kubernetes Tutorial for Beginners (Step by Step)

 1. Minikube: This is a local, single-node Kubernetes installation.
 It’s suitable for learning and development.
 Just a quick way to get a mini Kubernetes cluster on your personal computer.
 Install minikube.

-2- Kubeadm: This is the main tool for bootstrapping and initializing Kubernetes.
+2. Kubeadm: This is the main tool for bootstrapping and initializing Kubernetes.
 It is used to manually deploy a Kubernetes cluster on an existing infrastructure.
 Install kubeadmin.

-3- Automatic cluster installation: This method deploys a Kubernetes cluster using automation tools or scripts.
+3. Automatic cluster installation: This method deploys a Kubernetes cluster using automation tools or scripts.
 It is a quick way to get a production-grade Kubernetes cluster ready.
 One of the most commonly used tools for this method is kubespray.

-4- Managed Clusters: This is suitable for people that want to use Kubernetes but don't want to set up and manage the cluster themselves.
+4. Managed Clusters: This is suitable for people who want to use Kubernetes but don't want to set up and manage the cluster themselves.
 Cloud platforms usually offer this service.
 Simply put, they create and manage the cluster for you.
 You get access to the final product, a usable Kubernetes cluster.
 But you don't care about the servers involved, software configuration, security upgrades, and so on.
 They do all of that for you.
 The most known managed cluster services are EKS, GKE, and AKS.

-5- Playgrounds: They allow you to get access to a working Kubernetes cluster right on your browser.
+5. Playgrounds: They allow you to get access to a working Kubernetes cluster right on your browser.
 They are suitable for learners to test what they have just learned without going through complex installations.
 At Kodekloud, we have multiple Kubernetes Playgrounds - single node, multi-nodes, and the latest version - to suit your different learning needs.
 Enroll here to start learning using our playgrounds.

 Interacting with the cluster